-Now this part is not a part of the six stage CRV process, but if you ever want to put your RV data to good use then it's a skill which is well worth developing.
+Now this part is not a part of the six stage CRV process, but if you ever want to put your RV data to good use then it's a skill which is well worth developing and an addition to all Rv methods including 1980's CRV.

-As part of the CRV process and at the end of a session, it's good to summarise all the elements for the tasker or analysts and to clarify what data YOU actually have.
+As part of the RV process and at the end of a session, it's good to summarise all the elements for the tasker or analysts and to clarify what data YOU actually have.
 This also helps with that last forgotten impression that may need to be included.